Buddy Rich: Personality

 Rich's temper was documented in a series of secret recordings made on tour buses and in dressing rooms by pianist Lee Musiker, who concealed a compact tape recorder in his clothing while on tour with Rich in the early 1980s.
 On one recording, Rich threatens to fire trombonist Dave Panichi for having a beard.
 Although he threatened many times to fire members of his band, he seldom did so and, for the most part, praised his musicians in television and print interviews.
 The day before his death, April 1, 1987, Rich was visited by Mel Tormé, who claimed that one of Rich's last requests was to hear the tapes of his angry outbursts.
 Tormé was working on an authorized biography of Rich and included excerpts of the tapes in the book, but he never played the tapes for Rich.

-In Mel Tormé's biography of Rich, he notes that while Rich was tough on his band, there were a few instances when some members stood up to him.
+In Mel Tormé's biography of Rich, he notes how Rich was tough on his band, there were a few instances when some members stood up to him.
 One departing musician told Rich, "I came to this band to play music, not join the Marines!"
 Another instance was when an Australian musician loudly debated with Buddy in the bus.

-Tormé also was familiar with Buddy's dislike of rock, but he states that "when some of these rock drummers came to greet Buddy after a show, he was always charming and polite.
+Tormé also was familiar with Rich's dislike of rock and roll music, but he also wrote how Rich responded graciously when meeting rock drummers who cited him as an influence or expressed admiration: "when some of these rock drummers came to greet Buddy after a show, he was always charming and polite.
 And he never, at least in my presence, disparaged them in any way."
 Rich also held a low opinion of country music, which he considered "a giant step backwards", and opined that "the young people ... need to realize that there's a lot more to music than just playing one chord or two chords".
 During medical therapy following a brain tumor operation, a nurse inquiring about drug allergies asked Rich whether there was anything he couldn't take.
 He replied, "Yes, country and western music."